 Some people choose to receive an invisible tattoo, using palm oil on the needle rather than ink.

 I’m very happy with my new Sak Yant, and it was an extraordinary experience that I will never forget.
 Especially with this permanent souvenir on my back.

 Cost: $2.40 US

 Useful Notes: You’re encouraged to make an additional donation.
 An envelope with $3 (100 baht) placed in the monk’s alms jar is common.
 For detailed directions to the Wat, check out my friend Ian’s great post.

 This adventure was made possible with help from Clearly Filtered.
-I’ve been using their awesome filtered water bottle to save money & ensure clean drinking water while traveling.
-Read about my experience here.
+They make awesome filtered water bottles that will help you save money & ensure clean drinking water while traveling.